Why do customers buy your product and not your competitors?

-As humans we like to maintain a consistent self-image about who we are and what we believe.
-As consistent beings, when we make an internal or public commitment about something we tend to follow through with it to preserve our self image.
+As humans, we like to maintain a consistent self-image about who we are and what we believe.
+As consistent beings, when we make an internal or public commitment about something we tend to follow through with it to preserve our self-image.

-One of most popular methods of using this principle is while buying a home.
+One of the most popular methods of using this principle is while buying a home.
 Once you’ve viewed a house and seen it, you’re asked by the estate agent to write down details of the house and propose a figure.
 Even though this number isn’t a real commitment, having it written down has made it more realistic and you’re now more prone to buy that house (not necessarily for that price).
 Getting a customer’s commitment early on increases the chances and makes it more likely that the customer will follow through with it.

 An online example would be getting customers to commit for a one month trial or asking your customers which plan they prefer on a pricing page before sending them to a payment page.
 Once they’ve chosen a plan they feel compelled to take you up on the bigger action.

 The example below is from a B2B company that asks people to first leave their details for a demo and then fill in more information about their business.
-Once they had already agreed to getting a call back from our client’s representative, they felt more committed and compelled to answer our follow up questions.
+Once they had already agreed to get a call back from our client’s representative, they felt more committed and compelled to answer our follow up questions.

 3. Social Proof